 Training for Limited Lines Producers

-Drafting Note: The requirements of this section are substantive requirements to sell pet insurance products and are not continuing education requirements in order to maintain a limited lines license.
-It is the responsibility of the insurer to assure compliance with this section.

 A limited lines insurance producer shall not sell, solicit, or negotiate a pet insurance product until after the producer completes training courses approved by the department of insurance and provided by the department of insurance-approved education provider.

 The minimum length of the initial training required under this subsection shall be sufficient to qualify for at least ten (10) pre-licensing education or continuing education credit hours.